neopragma/java-legacy/notes/notes-comment.md

 Use @see if it would help people to refer to the documentation for a related class or package.

-@since denotes the earlist release of Java for which the code is known to work.
+@since denotes the earliest release of Java for which the code is known to work.
 It's generally helpful to include this.

 Use @deprecated if you don't want people to use the class because you intend to phase it out of the application.